Tips for Handling Sudden Wealth

 Single Parent Finances: Six Tips to Find Financial Success When It’s All on You

-Being a single head of household can wreak havoc on your finances, your time, and your career trajectory, presenting challenges dual income households often do not face.
+When it comes to single parent finances, being a single head of household can wreak havoc on your finances, your time, and your career trajectory, presenting challenges dual income households often do not face.
 Robert Epstein originally wrote on this topic in July and was then interviewed by The Simple Dollar in August.
-Here is a link to that article.
+Here is […]

 Charitable Giving Under the New Tax Laws